Which social media platform should I use for my business?

 More artistic niches tend to excel on Instagram and it's important that the person running your account has good photographic skills.
 You can also use free photo libraries to find high quality imagery.
 If you can find the right hashtags and post intriguing photos, you can make this platform work for your business.

 Instagram stories launched in 2016 as their own version of Snapchat's 24-hour stories.
 It has been highly successful and offers a creative and dynamic way for businesses to engage.
 In fact, one out of the three most viewed stories are published by businesses.
 Find out more on how to use Instagram stories.
 The introduction of Reels highlights Instagram’s intention to continue competition with TikTok attracting a younger audience.
 Research shows the tremendous value of influencers on Instagram ideal for motivating shopping.
+Instagram Reels are 15- to 90-second multi-clip videos which get priority placement in search results and on the Instagram explore page.

-On the downside, Twitter can be perceived as a high maintenance platform.
+On the downside, X can be perceived as a high maintenance platform.
 The average shelf life of a Tweet is just 18 minutes meaning you need to post several times a day for your posts to be seen, so you need to be highly committed to it for it to work for your business.

-Linked In has 738 million monthly active users, 40% of which use it daily so if you are in business to business, it is essential you are on this platform.
-The largest demographic is 46 to 55 years.
+LinkedIn has 875 million monthly active users, 16% of which use it daily so if you are in business to business, it is essential you are on this platform.
+The largest demographic is 25 to 34 years and this younger audience use the platform in more of a community and informal way to keep in touch with their followers.

-Linked In creates many opportunities for businesses to engage over and above blog posts, through advertising, specialist groups, Linked In Messenger and Linked In Publisher - a dedicated blogging platform.
+LinkedIn creates many opportunities for businesses to engage with followers over and above standard posts through advertising, specialist groups, LinkedIn Messenger and LinkedIn Publisher - a dedicated blogging platform.
 Long-form content gets the most shares on LinkedIn.
 OkDork.com found that articles around 1900 words were the perfect length for engagement.
 Also articles with titles between 40-49 characters perform the best on LinkedIn.

-Video is huge on Linked In and receives higher engagement, so it is worth considering how you can create your own video content.
+Video is huge on LinkedIn and receives higher engagement, so consider how you can weave in your own video content.

-The good news is that the shelf life of a Linked In post is 24 hours, so longer than other platforms.
+The good news is that the shelf life of a LinkedIn post is 24 hours, so longer than other platforms.
+40% of LinkedIn visitors organically engage with a page every week which is much higher than other platforms.

 Snapchat